What is Moana Glass?

 That varies a lot depending on the complexity of the piece and on who is making it.
 Glassblowing is extremely difficult to master, and even professionals with over 20 years of experience are continually learning new things about the material.
 The longer someone blows glass, the more efficiently they can make their designs, but that efficiency comes at the expense of years of dedication.
 Many of Ryan Staub’s pieces consist of pre-made parts that take weeks, or sometimes longer, to prepare.

 Do you host events or demonstrations?

 Yes.
-We typically do a free demo one night in the week; please check our operating hours for which day.
+Our free demonstration is currently happening every Wednesday and Friday from 9 am to 5 pm; please check our operating hours for any changes.
 We also host glass blowing parties and private group events by appointment.